hzFishy/UnrealNotes/content/Unity/Visual Scripting/Found issues.md

 	- No contextual search
 	- If dragging from pin, can hide possible nodes (I recommended always searching from nothing, in some simple cases like with bools, ints, floats or flow control it works)

-- Weird parallelism for execution
+- ==Weird parallelism for execution== *(its all events, not functions, so Unity doesn't wait for your code to finish before going to the next execution)*
 	- I saw a checked value becoming false after a check IN THE SAME execution flow (in one case for now)
 		- Details:
 			- OnUpdate: